gamification-survey-platform/server/README.md

    > - `DEBUG` should be set to `False`.
    > - `ALLOWED_HOSTS` should be added with the IP address or the domain name
    >   of the production server.
    > - `DATABASE_URL` should be the external IP address from the Hosting server.
-Now, the server is hosting on [Render](https://dashboard.render.com/)

    You can also customize your environment by setting different database related variables like: